nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The Model obtains an unsorted, unmodifiable list from `Contacts` and wraps it in a `SortedList`.
 We specify an `AlphabeticalComparator` to define our own alphabetical sorting order, which takes capitalization into account.
 This facilitates the intended propagation of changes from the nested list to the sorted list.

-For operability with the find feature, this sorted list is further wrapped in a `FilteredList` to limit the scope of what the user sees as needed.
+For operability with the find and filter feature, this sorted list is further wrapped in a `FilteredList` to limit the scope of what the user sees as needed.
 A dummy filter `Predicate` which allows all contacts to pass is used as the default filter.
 It is this filtered list that the model stores in a field.

 ### Edit feature